FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 There are 3 visible stages in the graphs:
 1) In the initial period the graph concaves upward, showing a exponential growth in # of confirmed cases (usually lasts for approximately 10 days).
 2) There's a period of steady growth which looks linear (usually lasts for approximately 10 days).
-3) The growth started to slow down and flatten out, showing a dramatic decrease in rate for # of comfied cases (usually lasts for approximately 10 days).
+3) The growth started to slow down and flatten out, showing a dramatic decrease in rate for # of confirmed cases (usually lasts for approximately 10 days).

 ![](charts/chart36.png)

+## Conclusion
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjE4OTE3MzgzLC0yMTA3MjgwOTYzLDU3Mz
-c4Mzg4OSwtNjAxNjAxNjAsMTgxNzU1MDM5MSwxMTYwMTYwNDI5
-LC0xNDI2NjExMzgxLC0xNjkwOTk4NzAxLC0yOTI0NTM2MSw5Mj
-AyNDEzNzcsMTA1NzA3ODY3N119
+eyJoaXN0b3J5IjpbMjE0Njk4MjA5MiwtMjEwNzI4MDk2Myw1Nz
+M3ODM4ODksLTYwMTYwMTYwLDE4MTc1NTAzOTEsMTE2MDE2MDQy
+OSwtMTQyNjYxMTM4MSwtMTY5MDk5ODcwMSwtMjkyNDUzNjEsOT
+IwMjQxMzc3LDEwNTcwNzg2NzddfQ==
 -->